-The institutional framework for forestry development at the national level includes the Federal Ministry of Environment (FME) and parastatals of the ministry, the National Forestry Development Committee (NFDC), and the National Council on Environment, among others.
+The institutional framework for forestry development at the national level includes the Federal Ministry of Environment (FME) and parastatals of the ministry, the National Forestry Development Committee (NFDC), and the National Council on Environment, among others including the Ministries of Finance, Tourism, Agriculture and Women Affairs.
 The FME has established the Special Climate Change Unit (SCCU), with a mandate that includes negotiation, planning, policy, education and carbon finance.
 The SCCU is holding country-wide public awareness campaigns, targeting different stakeholders such as environmental NGOs, the media, universities, legislators, industries, the business community, community-based organizations and civil society.

 Besides the government, there are several national and international NGOs involved in natural resource management and climate change issues including the Nigerian Conservation Foundation (NCF), Pro-Natura International (PNI), the Wildlife Conservation Society (WCS), Birdlife International, the International Centre for Energy, Environment and Development (ICEED) and the Climate Change Network Nigeria that represents over 150 NGOs.
 Private sector organizations, both Nigerian and international with activities in Nigeria, also have roles to play.
-The Preliminary Assessment (Chapter 6) provides detailed information and an analysis of these stakeholders.
+The Preliminary Assessment (in its chapter 6) provides detailed information and an analysis of these stakeholders.